Carrick Castle Boat Club was founded on 10th February 1989.

 Please read the Carrick Castle Boat Club’s Constitution before signing this form as you must abide by this as a member.

-The Vessel Owners Agreement is an ongoing one for the life of one’s membership unless The Crown Estate request amendments to the document.
+The Vessel Owners Agreement is an ongoing one for the life of one’s membership unless Crown Estate Scotland request amendments to the document.

 The Private Mooring tag has double-sided lettering.
 These have been very successful in keeping visiting boats off private moorings when a mooring is not in use by the owner’s boat.
 These are provided by the club to member’s moorings free of charge.